 Diagnosing CSID

 In order to diagnose Congenital Sucrase-Isomaltase Deficiency (CSID), a careful review of signs, symptoms, and medical history must be performed first to determine whether a diagnostic workup for sucrase-isomaltase enzyme deficiency is warranted.
-The diagnostic workup can include a sucrase assay of intestinal biopsy samples, a carbon-13 sucrose breath test (13C SBT), a sucrose hydrogen-methane breath test, an oral sucrose challenge test, or a therapeutic trial of sacrosidase enzyme replacement.
+The diagnostic workup can include a sucrase assay of intestinal biopsy samples, a carbon-13 sucrose breath test (13C SBT), a sucrose hydrogen-methane breath test, or an oral sucrose challenge test.

 Common Signs and Symptoms